Genre: Action and Adventure, Thriller

-If Snitch was any good, it would be a great Father’s Day movie.
+If Snitch was any good, visit web it would be a great Father’s Day movie.

 Its focus on a father willing to do anything to save his son– taking endless risks as part of a deal to get his son out of jail—is a message that many fathers could understand and appreciate.
 Add in Dwayne Johnson as the lead character and a few solid action scenes and this story could have been a fun time at the theater.

-Unfortunately, Snitch’s glaring weaknesses will likely have audiences itching to get out of the theater.
+Unfortunately, there Snitch’s glaring weaknesses will likely have audiences itching to get out of the theater.